Graph Construction and Matching for Imperative Programs using Neural and Structural Methods: Graph Construction and Matching

 \subsection{Graph Construction and Matching from Dafny augmented CSharp Files}

-The graph construction process for Dafny programs is designed to explicitly capture both executable structure and formal specifications within a unified representation.
-The pipeline is implemented in Python using \texttt{os} for dataset traversal, \texttt{re} for pattern extraction, and \texttt{networkx} for graph modeling.
-Instead of relying on a full parser, the approach uses carefully defined regular expressions to identify Dafny constructs such as methods, functions, and their associated specifications.
-Each file is represented as a root node, from which method-level nodes are created.
-These nodes are enriched with textual labels that include method names and parameters.
-The body of each method is isolated using a bracket-aware extraction routine, allowing the script to systematically process statements.
-Specification elements such as \texttt{requires}, \texttt{ensures}, invariants, and assertions are explicitly extracted and represented as dedicated nodes connected to their corresponding method nodes.
-This ensures that both program logic and verification conditions are preserved within the same structural graph.
+Graph construction represents both executable structure and formal specifications within a unified graph.
+Implemented in Python with \texttt{networkx}, the pipeline identifies Dafny constructs such as methods, functions, and specifications using regular expressions.
+Each file forms a root node connected to method nodes labeled with method names and parameters.
+Method bodies are extracted and processed systematically, while specification elements including \texttt{requires}, \texttt{ensures}, invariants, and assertions are represented as dedicated nodes linked to their corresponding methods.
+This preserves both program logic and verification conditions in a single graph.

-Within method bodies, the pipeline incrementally builds a hierarchical structure of statements and control-flow elements.
-Statements are decomposed using simple splitting rules, and each is represented as a node with associated textual content.
-Control-flow constructs such as \texttt{if} conditions and \texttt{while} loops are identified using regular expressions and expanded into specialized nodes capturing their conditions.
-Return expressions are similarly extracted and linked, while loop invariants and assertions are embedded as child nodes of relevant statements.
-This layered representation allows the graph to reflect not only syntactic organization but also the logical structure of Dafny programs.
-Unique identifiers are assigned to each node to maintain consistency, and edges labeled \texttt{AST\_CHILD} preserve parent-child relationships.
-The resulting graphs are serialized in GraphML format, enabling reuse in downstream analysis.
+Method bodies are further decomposed into statement and control-flow nodes representing constructs such as \texttt{if}, \texttt{while}, and return expressions.
+Loop invariants and assertions are attached as child nodes, while unique identifiers and edges labeled \texttt{AST\_CHILD} maintain consistent parent-child relationships.
+The resulting graphs are serialised in GraphML format for downstream analysis.

-For matching, the pipeline combines this structured representation with deep semantic encoding using CodeBERT.
-Node-level textual content is aggregated into a single sequence, which is then tokenized using \texttt{transformers.AutoTokenizer} and processed by \texttt{AutoModel} from the HuggingFace library.
-The model runs on either CPU or GPU via \texttt{torch}, depending on availability, and produces contextual embeddings from which the \texttt{[CLS]} token is used as a compact representation of the entire graph.
-These embeddings, stored as numerical vectors, capture both code semantics and specification intent.
-Pairwise similarity between Dafny programs is computed using cosine similarity implemented with \texttt{numpy}, enabling systematic comparison across the dataset.
-The final output records similarity scores between program pairs, supporting artefact retrieval and alignment based on both structural and semantic characteristics.
+For matching, node text is aggregated and encoded using CodeBERT.
+The tokenised representation is processed to obtain contextual embeddings, with the \texttt{[CLS]} token serving as the graph representation.
+Pairwise cosine similarity is then computed using \texttt{numpy}, producing similarity scores that capture both code semantics and specification intent for artifact retrieval and alignment.

 \paragraph{Discussion on output matches.JSON file}